 Rapid irritative processes do not allow the periosteum time to lay down and consolidate new bone to form normal cortex.
 The cortex may appear lamellated, amorphous, or sunburst-like.

-Aggressive periosteal reactions can not only be seen with malignant tumours, but also with more benign processes like infection, eosinophilic granuloma (Langerhans cell histiocytosis), aneurysmal bone cyst, osteoid osteoma, haemophilia4, and trauma.
+Aggressive periosteal reactions can not only be seen with malignant tumors, but also with more benign processes like infection, eosinophilic granuloma (Langerhans cell histiocytosis), aneurysmal bone cyst, osteoid osteoma, hemophilia 4, and trauma.

 Morphological classification of periosteal reactions

 More specific classification of periosteal reactions can be made to narrow the differential diagnosis.